History of Gwynedd in the High Middle Ages: Norse raids; Aberffraw dispossessed

 The latter part of the 10th century, and the whole of the 11th century, was an exceptionally tumultuous period for the Gwyneddwyr, Gwynedd's Welsh populace.
 Deheubarth's ruler Maredudd ab Owain deposed Gwynedd's ruler Cadwallon ab Ieuaf of the House of Aberffraw in 986, annexing Gwynedd to his enlarged domain, which came to include most of Wales.

 The Hiberno-Norse from Dublin and the Isle of Man routinely raided the coasts of Wales, with the Welsh people of Ynys Môn and the Llŷn Peninsula suffering the most in Gwynedd.
 In 987 a Norse raiding party landed on Môn and captured as many as two thousand of the island's residents, selling them as slaves across northern Europe.
-Historian and author Dr. John Davies argues that it is during this period that the Norse name for Môn, Anglesey, came into existence; it was later adopted into English.
-In 989 Meredudd ab Owain bribed the Norse not to raid that year.
+The historian John Davies argues that it is during this period that the Norse name for Môn, Anglesey, came into existence; it was later adopted into English.
+In 989 Maredudd ab Owain bribed the Norse not to raid that year.
 However, the Norse resumed significant raids on Môn in 993, as well as on other parts of Wales for the remainder of the century.

-In 999 Meredudd ab Owain of Deheubarth died, and Cynan ap Hywel was able to wrestle back Gwynedd for the Aberffraw dynasty.
+In 999 Maredudd ab Owain of Deheubarth died, and Cynan ap Hywel was able to wrestle back Gwynedd for the Aberffraw dynasty.
 However, Cynan himself was deposed by Aeddan ap Blegywryd in 1005.
 Aeddan was not himself connected to the Aberffraw family, and was perhaps a minor commote lord.
 Aeddan ruled Gwynedd until 1018, when he and his four sons were defeated in battle by Llywelyn ap Seisyll, lord of Rhuddlan in lower Gwynedd.

-Llywelyn ap Seisyll married Anghared, daughter of Meredudd ab Owain of Deheubarth, and ruled Gwynedd until his death in 1023, when Iago ab Idwal recovered the rulership of Gwynedd for the senior line of the Aberffraw house.
+Llywelyn ap Seisyll married Anghared, daughter of Maredudd ab Owain of Deheubarth, and ruled Gwynedd until his death in 1023, when Iago ab Idwal recovered the rulership of Gwynedd for the senior line of the Aberffraw house.
 Iago reigned over Gwynedd until 1039, when he was murdered by his own men, perhaps under the direction of Gruffydd of Rhuddlan, Llywelyn ap Seisyll's eldest son.

-At age four, the Aberffraw heir Cynan ab Iago escaped with his mother to exile in Dublin.
+The Aberffraw heir Cynan ab Iago, who was four years old, escaped with his mother to exile in Dublin.

-Gruffydd ap Llywelyn; 1039–1063
+Gruffydd ap Llywelyn (1039–1063)

 Gruffydd ap Llywelyn seized control of Gwynedd in 1039 with the death of Iago ab Idwal and, after taking possession of Powys, struck at Mercia, slaying Edwin of Mercia, brother of Leofric, Earl of Mercia.
-Gruffydd's decisive defeat of the Mercians in battle at Rhyd y Groes on the Severn (location unknown) neutralised Mercian incursions on Gwynedd and Powys' eastern borders as many of Mercia's leading magnates were also slain alongside Edwin of Mercia.
+Gruffydd's decisive defeat of the Mercians at the Battle of Rhyd y Groes on the Severn (location unknown) neutralised Mercian incursions on Gwynedd and Powys's eastern borders as many of Mercia's leading magnates were also slain alongside Edwin of Mercia.